Tim Anderson Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Tim Anderson (.186 batting average in his past 10 games), take on starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.
+The Chicago White Sox, including Tim Anderson (.175 batting average in his past 10 games), battle starting pitcher Bryce Miller and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

+He had a hitless performance in his last game (0-for-1) against the Mariners.

 Tim Anderson Game Info & Props vs. the Mariners